SHGliscor/3ds-bot/README.md

 - Live stats should update every confirmed encounter
 - No input/touch/button actions should be sent

-inpiration for this 3ds bot was taken from
+inspiration for this 3ds bot was taken from

 https://github.com/40Cakes/pokebot-gen3

 https://github.com/PokemonAutomation

 https://github.com/wyanido/pokebot-nds